 For more information, see the help in Juggluco under Left menu->Settings->Webserver.

-Glucose values send to Libreview can also be sent to Abbott's LibrelinkUp app.
-When Left menu->Settings->Libreview->Immediate is set, will Juggluco (4.16.0 or above) send every glucose value received from Libre 2 or 3 sensors to Libreview.
+Glucose values sent to Libreview can also be sent to Abbott's LibrelinkUp app.
+When Left menu->Settings->Libreview->Immediate is set, Juggluco (4.16.0 or above) will send every glucose value received from Libre 2 or 3 sensors to Libreview.
 In Abbott's Libre app under Connected apps->Librelinkup you can invite an e-mail address to receive these data.

 Juggluco is currently available in English, German, Italian, French, Polish, Ukrainian, Portuguese, Dutch and Belarusian.
 There is a need for translations into other languages and updates to current translations.
 See Help for more information.

-Juggluco's data can be exported to a file or send to other apps via Broadcasts or a web interface.
+Juggluco's data can be exported to a file or sent to other apps via broadcasts or a web interface.
 There is demand for the analysis and display of these data, for example to send a quick overview to a medical practitioner.

 Make a watch app to display glucose values received from Juggluco.
 Add Watch